brian404/kms/README.md

 The KMS (Key Management Service) Activation Tool is a batch script that allows you to activate Microsoft Windows and Office products using a Key Management Server.

-Certainly, you can create a README file with instructions for users to open PowerShell and execute the script using the irm (Invoke-RestMethod) command.
-Here's a simple template:
+Certainly, you can create a README file with instructions for users to open PowerShell and execute the script using the irm (Invoke-RestMethod) command

-markdown
-Copy code
 # kms
  This PowerShell script helps activating windows/office with a single command